Supermac's

-Supermac's is an Irish fast food restaurant chain that first opened in 1978.
-The first restaurant was located in Ballinasloe, County Galway, in Ireland.
+Supermac's Ireland Limited is an Irish fast food restaurant chain that first opened in 1978.
+The first restaurant was located in Ballinasloe, County Galway, Ireland.
 As of 2019, the chain consists of 118 restaurants spread throughout the island of Ireland.
 It operates a number of franchise outlets with many also privately owned.
 Supermac's serves an average of 320,000 customers per week and had annual revenues of €79.9 million and a profit of €7.4 million according to its 2013 closing report.

 Its head office is in the Ballybrit Business Park in Ballybrit, County Galway.